Submissions

 References

 • Referenced citations within the article should appear in numerical order and be noted with superscripts after punctuation.
-Example: 2,3,6 or 1-3
+Example: 2,3,6 or last word of sentence.
+1-3

 • In the Reference section, list references by a simple number at the start of a line, followed by a tab mark.
 Carefully observe examples on the DOJ submission site.
 Please list references in order of in-text citations